New York Technical Writer Thanks All Who Helped Yoga Outreach

 Save

-New York Technical Writer says Camtasia video editing software rocks!
+New York Technical Writer Says Camtasia Video Editing Software Rocks!

 Camtasia in actionAs a technical writer, I love learning to use new software tools, whether for technical writing projects or for my own personal tasks.
 I recently had the challenge of editing a 12-minute video down to about 10 minutes.
 The other part of the challenge was that I wanted to do it myself, for free!
 A little googling revealed that Camtasia by TechSmith offers a free trial for 30 days, so I decided to give it a try.